mmuyakwa/bash-scripts/README.md

     git add -A
     git commit -m "Committed at: $now (automatic via script)"

-If you run this script with an string, that string will be used for the commit-message.
+If you run this script with an string, that string ("`Your Message`") will be used for the commit-message.

     git_it.sh "Your Message"